 - All staff certified in CPR and First Aid

-- Breakfast, morning and afternoon snack, and lunch provided at no additional cost
+- Breakfast, afternoon snack, and lunch provided at no additional cost

 - Private fenced in playground